LEVITICUS Cartoons - DO THIS, DON’T DO THAT

 Leviticus, the third book of the Old Testament, is traditionally dated to around 1440 BCE and attributed to Moses, written for the Israelites after their exodus from Egypt.
 It’s a 27-chapter manual of laws and rituals, focusing on holiness, worship, and community life as God’s covenant people.
 Set at Mount Sinai, it’s less a story and more a rulebook for priests (especially the Levites) and the nation.
 Here’s the gist:

-• Chapters 1-7 (Sacrificial System): Instructions for offerings—burnt (total devotion), grain (thanks), peace (fellowship), sin (atonement), and guilt (restitution).
-Details cover how to present animals, flour, or blood, mostly for the priests to perform.
+• Chapters 1-7 (Sacrificial System): Instructions for offerings—burnt (total devotion), grain (thanksgiving), peace (fellowship), sin (atonement), and guilt (restitution).
+Details cover how to present animals, flour, or blood, mainly for the priests to perform.
 It’s about staying right with God through sacrifice.

-• Chapters 8-10 (Priesthood Established): Aaron and his sons are consecrated as priests with elaborate rituals—oil, blood, garments (8-9).
+• Chapters 8-10 (Priesthood Established): Aaron and his sons are consecrated as priests through elaborate rituals, including the use of oil, blood, and garments (8-9).
 Then Nadab and Abihu, Aaron’s sons, offer "unauthorized fire" and get zapped by God (10:1-2).
-Lesson: holiness isn’t optional; priests must follow the playbook.
+Lesson: Holiness isn’t optional; priests must follow the playbook.

 Core Theme: Holiness—God’s and Israel’s.
-Leviticus hammers home that a holy God dwells among a set-apart people, and sin requires atonement (blood’s a recurring fix, 17:11).
-It’s priestly, detailed, and sometimes grim (lots of gore and taboo lists), but it’s about order and access to God in a messy world.
-No Antichrist here—just foundational covenant life.
-Modern scholars debate its final form (some say later editors shaped it), but its roots tie to Israel’s identity.
+Leviticus emphasizes that a holy God dwells among a set-apart people.
+Sin requires atonement, with blood being a recurring remedy (17:11).
+It’s priestly, detailed, and sometimes grim, featuring numerous references to gore and taboo lists; however, it’s about maintaining order and access to God in a messy world—no Antichrist here—just foundational covenant life.

-Chapters 11-15 (Purity Laws): Rules for clean and unclean—food (e.g., no pork or shellfish, 11), childbirth (purification times, 12), skin diseases (leprosy checks, 13-14), and bodily discharges (15).
-It’s about physical and spiritual purity, with quarantine and cleansing rituals to keep the camp holy.
+Chapters 11-15 (Purity Laws): Rules for clean and unclean food (e.g., no pork or shellfish, 11), childbirth (purification times, 12), skin diseases (leprosy checks, 13-14), and bodily discharges (15).
+It’s about physical and spiritual purity, with quarantine and cleansing rituals to maintain the camp’s holiness.

 • Chapter 16 (Day of Atonement): The big one—once a year, the high priest enters the Holy of Holies, sacrifices for Israel’s sins, and sends a scapegoat into the wilderness bearing the people’s guilt.
 It’s the ultimate reset button for national atonement.

-• Chapters 17-26 (Holiness Code): Everyday ethics—don’t sacrifice outside the tabernacle (17), avoid sexual sins (18), love your neighbor (19:18), keep festivals (Passover, Tabernacles, 23), and punish serious crimes (murder, blasphemy, 24).
-Land laws (like Jubilee, 25) ensure fairness.
+• Chapters 17-26 (Holiness Code): Everyday ethics—don’t sacrifice outside the tabernacle (17), avoid sexual sins (18), love your neighbor (19:18), observe festivals (Passover, Tabernacles, 23), and punish serious crimes (murder, blasphemy, 24).
+Land laws (such as the Jubilee) ensure fairness.
 Chapter 26 promises blessings for obedience, curses for rebellion.

-• Chapter 27 (Vows and Tithes): Wraps up with rules for dedicating people, animals, or property to God, including how to redeem them with cash equivalents.
+• Chapter 27 (Vows and Tithes): Concludes with rules for dedicating people, animals, or property to God, including instructions on redeeming them with cash equivalents.
 It’s practical stewardship stuff.